 A slip and fall accident may sound harmless, but while some may only result in minor bruising, others can produce serious injuries.
 When this type of accident occurs on another individual's or business's property, you may be entitled to compensation.
 Let our Los Angeles slip and fall attorneys evaluate your case for free.
-Contact Greenberg & Ruby, LLP today.
+Contact Greenberg And Ruby Injury Attorneys today.

 SLIP AND FALL / TRIP AND FALL ACCIDENT OVERVIEW